updawg/Alpaca/README.txt

 - Make separate hardcore stashes non changable.
 - Check to see why /page4 no longer works.
 - Remove /dml alias, just keep /dlm.
+- d2mod support can be removed since d2mod only supports 1.10 and we dont support 1.10 in this mod